peterdsharpe/AeroSandbox/README.md

 * autograd
 * pyvista

+If you installed Python via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section), you likely have all of these except autograd and pyvista.

 OpenGL is also required for visualization, though this should already be installed on nearly every computer.

 ### Current Features